wp-plugins/leadin/readme.txt

 - Added ability to ignore logged in user roles from tracking
 - Popup can be previewed on the front end site before saving changes
 - MailChimp Connect checks for faulty API keys and prompts the user to enter in one that works on the tag editor page
-- Email headers for contact notificatons come from the person who filled in the form
+- Email headers for contact notificaitons come from the person who filled in the form
 - Added traffic source URL parameters to contact notification emails

 - Bug fixes
-- Leadin now accounts for timezones descrepency on some MySQL databases and offsets to local time
+- Leadin now accounts for timezones discrepancy on some MySQL databases and offsets to local time
 - Filters are now persistent when clicking the link back to the contact list from a contact timeline
 - cURL dependency no longer prints the raw error to the screen on installation and gracefully disables cURL-dependant features
 - Stats page and contact list totals didn't match up - fixed